deadlyvipers/dojo_rules/introduction.md

 Hello!
 I am here to teach people about GitHub.
+And my favorite Code School path is HTML/CSS.